 Walk directly east until you come to the door of the monastery.
 You are in the good fairy's area now.
-You don't really want her protection spell yet, so if she appears, move off the screen, and return, etc. Open the door to the monastery and enter.
-Walk to the altar and pray.
+You don't really want her protection spell yet, so if she appears, move back and forth off the screen until she is gone.
+Open the door to the monastery, walk to the altar, and pray.
 The monk will ask you your name.
-Say, "Graham."
-He will give you a silver cross.
+Say, "Graham," and he will give you a silver cross.
 Leave wearing the cross.
 If the fairy's around, avoid her again.

 One screen north of the monastery is a rickety bridge.
-You'll be going there a few times, so remember this: when you walk north to the bridge from here, do it from the left center of the top of the screen; otherwise you might fall to your cybernetic death.
+You'll be going there a few times, so remember this: when you walk north to the bridge from here, do it from the left center of the top of the screen; otherwise, you might fall to your cybernetic death.
 Always take your time going between screens around the bridge and on the other side of it.
 There are several long drops for those in a hurry.

 Being careful not to fall into the chasm, cross the bridge.
 Note this very well: you can only cross this bridge seven times, and you must cross it seven times to complete the game.
 No extra trips across are allowed.
 You have been warned!
 Now walk one screen east and one north.
-Look at the door; read the door: "... make a splash," huh?
+Look at the door and read the inscription: ". . . make a splash," huh?
 Cross back over the bridge.
 We've now been across twice.

-Opening the First Door:
+Opening the First Door

-Walk south one screen to the monastery, then trek due west all the way to the beach-just where the game started.
+Walk south one screen to the monastery, and then trek due west all the way to the beach-just where the game started.
 Turn north and walk two screens.
 You will see something lying on the ground.
 Take it and examine it-it's Neptune's trident.
 Move north from there another two screens.
-Look at the sand; the white thing in the sand at the center of your screen is a clamshell.
-Pick it up and you find a bracelet.
+Look at the sand.
+Lying in the sand at the center of your screen is a white clamshell.
+Pick it up and you will find a bracelet.
 Take the bracelet.
 Neat, isn't it?
 Now walk one screen east into the woods.
 There is something lying against the tree in the center of the screen.
 It's a tent stake.
 Take it; there may be vampires around.
 Now turn back west to the beach and go one screen north.
 A mermaid is around, and you're about to meet her.

-Note: The mermaid does not appear until after you read the first door.
+NOTE: The mermaid does not appear until after you read the inscription on the first door.

 Walk into the ocean and swim to the rock-you can't climb on it, so don't try.
 Give the flowers you got from Riding Hood-you did get the flowers, didn't you?-to the mermaid.
-She will summon a seahorse and then disappear into the waves.
+She will summon a sea horse and then disappear into the waves.
 You may also give her one of your treasures-the bracelet, for example.
-This will also gain you the seahorse, but lose you game points.
+This will also gain you the sea horse, but lose you game points.